 Isotretinoin is a very effective medication for the treatment of acne.
 Originally licensed for use in severe disease, it is increasingly prescribed for all grades of acne.

 Isotretinoin is also useful for other follicular conditions, such as:

-It is also prescribed for many other skin diseases.
+It is also prescribed off-label for many other skin diseases.
 Examples include:

 - Discoid lupus erythematosus